wwiigf/my-cookbook/sides/collard-greens.md

 ## Notes

-- The title says it all - seasoning is EVERYTHING with collard greens
 - Clean the greens thoroughly before cooking - they can be sandy
-- The ham hock is non-negotiable for authentic flavor
-- Don't skip the vinegar - it brightens the whole dish
+- Don't skip the vinegar
-- The "pot liquor" (cooking liquid) is gold - serve it with the greens
-- These reheat beautifully and are even better the next day

 ---